chigichan24/IlluminaT_client/README.md

 - Retrofit
 - OkHttp
 - Moshi
+- lottie
-- and some great libs
+- and some great libraries

 ### Architecture
 - MVVM with Navigation